-Set up OIDC-based single sign-on for customer portal
+Set up OIDC-based single sign-on (SSO) for customer portal

-To allow users to log in to customer portal with an OIDC identity provider's account (for example, with a Google account), you need a different solution than what memoQ TMS is using.
+To allow users to log in to customer portal with an OIDC identity provider's (IDP's) account, for example, with a Google account, you must set it up separately from what memoQ TMS is using.

 What you need